Reverse-Connect Architecture¶

 No secret data in the broker¶

 The broker is a transparent proxy.
-It forwards encrypted vault API requests and responses without inspecting or caching them.
+It forwards encrypted OpenBao API requests and responses without inspecting or caching them.
 The broker never holds secret values.
-If the broker is compromised, the attacker sees only TLS-encrypted vault API traffic and cannot decrypt it without the wrapper's vault token.
+If the broker is compromised, the attacker sees only TLS-encrypted OpenBao API traffic and cannot decrypt it without the wrapper's OpenBao token.

 Connection resilience¶